 Series: NYRB Classics

 Publication Date: January 31, 2005

 The Lord Chandos Letter and Other Writings

-by Hugo von Hofmannsthal, introduction by John Banville
+by Hugo von Hofmannsthal, translated from the German by Joel Rotenberg, with an introduction by John Banville

 Hugo von Hoffmannsthal made his mark as a poet, as a playwright, and as the librettist for Richard Strauss’s greatest operas, but he was no less accomplished as a writer of short, strangely evocative prose works.
 The atmospheric stories and sketches collected here—fin-de-siècle fairy tales from the Vienna of Klimt and Freud, a number of them never before translated into English—propel the reader into a shadowy world of uncanny fates and secret desires.
 An aristocrat from Paris in the plague years shares a single night of passion with an unknown woman; a cavalry sergeant meets his double on the battlefield; an orphaned man withdraws from the world with his four servants, each of whom has a mysterious power over his destiny.